Make Sewing pattern for Drawstring lounge pants

 Mark the center of this bias tape strip.
 Mark two marks for buttonholes or eyelets 1/2 inch to either side of the center of the bias tape on one side ( which will be the face of the waistband – the 2 3/4 inch wide piece) .

 Attach some interfacing to the back of where you marked.
-Make two buttonholes (almost buttonholes, yes I cheated) where you marked.You can checkout the proper buttonhole tutorial here.
+Make two buttonholes (almost buttonholes, yes I cheated) where you marked.You can make buttonholes easily with your sewing machine or checkout the proper hand sewn buttonhole tutorial here.

 Open the bias tape, and pin the bias tape center ( 2 3/4 wide side) to the pant center seam ( the crotch seam) so that the buttonholes are on either side of the center seam of the pants.
 Pin all along till the back.
 Stitch with a 1/2 inch seam allowance . ie you will be sewing along the first crease in the bias tape ( with a 1″ seam allowance).